nannabryne/AST5220/README.md

 ## Plotting source
 We produce plots using `Python` and relevant code is found in `src/plotting/`.
-The file `analysis.py` ...
+The file `analysis.py` contains all the data reading and function calls, but plotting scripts are found as `plotsrc_milestone_*.py`.

 # <mark>TO DO:
 ## Makefile